Proyecto-Nutria/proyecto-nutria.github.io/README.md

 ## Development

-1. Start the project using:
+1. Run the project using:

    ```
    yarn start